ansys/pyfluent/doc/source/index.rst

 extends the functionality of Ansys Fluent by adding a Python interface to Fluent without changing the core behavior or license of the original software.
-The use of the interactive control of Fluent control of PyFluent requires a legally licensed local copy of Fluent.
+The use of the interactive control of Fluent control of PyFluent requires a legally licensed copy of Fluent.

 For more information on Fluent, see the `Ansys Fluent page <https://www.ansys.com/products/fluids/ansys-fluent>`_ on the Ansys website.